A unique opportunity for Macalester students to put their ideas into action

 Spring Seminar and Summer Civic Engagement Project

 The Civic Engagement Fellowship enables students to put their ideas into action.
 Sophomores and Juniors are eligible to apply for this six-month fellowship that includes a spring seminar and a funded, full-time summer field experience of their choosing.
 Each spring, 12 students are selected as Chuck Green fellows and participate in a unique seminar shaped by the fellows themselves along with the facilitating professor.
 They will study democratic engagement in social and organizational change and identify a client organization that is involved in the Twin Cities urban political landscape.
 The fellow will analyze and address an area of specific interest to them, and then in the full-time summer work with that client, implement a mutually agreed-upon solution, supported by a $5,000.00 stipend.
 Rather than a standard internship, the student will work with the organization in a consultant-client relationship, living out Chuck Green’s belief in the knowledge and abilities of students.
-The fellowship both fulfills the Political Science Practicum Requirement and also counts as an advanced class for the major.
+The fellowship both fulfills the Political Science Practicum Requirement and also counts as an intermediate class for the major.

 About Chuck Green